 Diagnostics ROM Redo, which also contains the archive of the original, flawed Cinematronics diagnostics package.

 the Cinematronics release, but the hardware, including the laserdisc player, is totally different.
 Atari sub-licensed Space Ace to Sidam

-DIP Switch Remap - With this replacement ROM image, your Space Ace DIP switch settings will be
+DIP Switch Remap - With the Space Ace DIP Switch Remap ROM made in 2002, your Space Ace DIP switch settings will be

 19" TV.
 The Monitor to TV Swap page will show you everything you need to know.

 68705 Bypass Modification page for more information.

 Joystick Sound Volume Control Hack - Now you can adjust the volume of the joystick feedback sound in Dragon's Lair or Space Ace if it is too loud or soft

-Engineering Mode - Engineering mode was designed to let the engineers play-test a scene without having to play through the whole game.
+Engineering Mode - Engineering mode was designed to let the engineers playtest a scene without having to play through the whole game.
 To

 LD-V1000 Boot Switch - A simple inexpensive way to build a switch that issues a play command to the

 LD-V1000 Boot Switch page.